ConceptaNjolima/MyTNTResources/Stretch topics/firebase/Firebase.md

 ### How do we access the database from code?

-#### Configuring your app to connect to the DB
+#### Setting up your app

-1. Switching back to your app (or [the sample project in the Samples repo](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/firebase))
+1. Let's start by looking at your app (or [the sample project in the Samples repo](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/firebase))

 2. You can install the Firebase support by typing in:
    `npm install firebase`

    - Note: you do NOT need `npm install @types/firebase` - the firebase package includes type defitions for TypeScript (I believe the Firebase JavaScript API itself is written in TypeScript)

-3. Copy this into a new file (named, say, `firebase.tsx`) in your project:
+3. Copy this into a new file (named, say, `myFirebase.tsx`) in your project:

    ```typescript
    const config = {